dvdmtw98/blog/Post Vault/articles/2023-05-06-nat-explained.md

 ### Port Address Translation (PAT)

 PAT is used to perform a many-to-one mapping between private IP and public IP addresses.
-PAT is also known as NAT Overloading, Network & Port Translation (NAPT) and IP Masquerading.
+PAT is also known as NAT Overloading, Network and Port Translation (NAPT) and IP Masquerading.
 Since multiple private IP addresses are translated to a single public IP, it's possible to have devices that have services that are running on the same port.
 To resolve this issue PAT performs port translation along with IP translation.

 This is the type of NAT that is used in home networks.
 PAT allows thousands of devices to access the Internet using a single IP address.
 Since PAT maps many private IPs to a single public IP using this form of NAT we can conserve public IP addresses.